isabellwaas/isabellwaas/README.md

 My name is Isabell.
 I am from Germany and currently studying Master Computer Science at Hof University of Applied Sciences.
 Creating simple and intuitive software is my passion and seeing how many new things I learn with each project keeps me motivated.

-In 2020 I started developing applications together with [Steven Solleder](https://github.com/stevensolleder) and we founded the ["Gruenbaum" Organization](https://github.com/TeamGruenbaum) here on GitHub.
+In 2020 I started developing applications together with [Steven Solleder](https://github.com/stevensolleder) and we founded the ["TeamGruenbaum" Organization](https://github.com/TeamGruenbaum) here on GitHub.
 Besides, I also like doing projects on my own.
 <br><br>

 ------------------------------------------